Relabeling Minimal Training Subset to Flip a Prediction: Experiments

 \subsection{$|\mathcal{S}_t|$ Quantifies Model Robustness}

-{\bf Sizes of the discovered subset to relabel: $k=|\mathcal{S}_t|$.} The empirical distributions of $k$ values for subsets $\mathcal{S}_t$ identified by Algorithm~\ref{sec:alg} can be seen in Figure \ref{fig:dist-k} for the representative hate speech datasets (full results are in the Appendix).
+{\bf Relabeling less than 2\% training data can usually flip a prediction.} The empirical distributions of $k$ values for subsets $\mathcal{S}_t$ identified by Algorithm~\ref{alg:alg1} can be seen in Figure \ref{fig:dist-k} for the representative hate speech datasets (full results are in the Appendix).
 The key observation is that when $\mathcal{S}_t$ is found, its size is often relatively small compared to the total number of training instances.
-In fact, for many test points, relabeling just a few instances would have resulted in a flipped prediction.
+In fact, for many test points, relabeling less than 2\% instances would have resulted in a flipped prediction.

+{\bf BERT demonstrates greater robustness than LR based on $|\mathcal{S}_t|$ measures.} { For a proficiently trained model, relabeling a larger subset of training data in order to alter a correct test prediction suggests greater model robustness.
+In Figure \ref{fig: size-bert-lr}, we present a comparison of the average values of $|\mathcal{S}_t|$ for common test data points where both BERT and LR model predictions were successfully altered using our method.
+The results indicate that BERT typically demands the relabeling of more training data points than the LR models do.
+This observation supports the utility of our method in gauging the relative robustness of different models. }

+{\bf Correlation between $k$ and the predicted probability.} Does the size of $\mathcal{S}_t$ tell us anything beyond what we might infer from the predicted probability $p(y_t=1)$?
+In Fig \ref{fig:kp} we show a scatter of $k=|\mathcal{S}_t|$ against the distance of the predicted probability from 0.5 on speech dataset.
+There are test instances of the model being confident, but relabeling a small set of training instances would overturn the prediction.
+In Sec \ref{sec-full-plots}, there are datasets where the $k$ can be highly correlated with probability.

 {\bf How is $|\mathcal{S}_t|$ correlated with the noise ratio?} Figure \ref{fig:noise-ratio} shows how $|\mathcal{S}_t|$ and the model's accuracy vary when we increase the noise ratio from 0 to 0.9.
 We introduce noise to the training set by incrementally relabeling a portion of training points, from 0 to 0.9 in steps of 0.1.
 When the noise ratio increases from 0 to 0.5, we observe a decline in $|\mathcal{S}_t|$.
 However, as the noise ratio rises from 0.5 to 0.9, $|\mathcal{S}_t|$ starts to increase.
 Interestingly, within the noise ratio interval of 0 to 0.3, the model's accuracy does not demonstrate a noticeable decline.
 This suggests that $|\mathcal{S}_t|$ can be an additional metric for assessing the model's robustness complementary to accuracy under different noise ratios.